alicexue/fmri-pipeline/README.md

 To do:
 - Check for preprocessed anat files in the anat folder under subject folder AND under session folder
-- Check for multiple feats in level 2 analysis
 - TR: currently checks in raw->task-\<task>_bold.json.
 Need to also check under raw->sub->func->sub\<sub>_task-\<task>_run-\<run>_bold.json.
 May also want to require specifying TR under model.
 - Accomodate not having multiple runs (not having run in the file names)...
 - Integrate with flywheel